Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 ~~~
 d821f8790d97709796b4d7903357c3f5
 ~~~

+This fixed key allows the HMAC function, and thereby the commitment scheme, to be modeled as a random oracle.

 The output value `commitment` may be published, while `opening` and `message` should be kept private until the commitment is meant to be revealed.